-This course is open to students of the MA Asian Studies (Research), the MA Middle Eastern Studies (Research), the MA Asian Studies (60 EC): History, Arts and Culture of Asia, the MA International Relations, the MA Middle Eastern Studies, the MA Theology and Religious Studies, and to Exchange and Study Abroad students as an individual course of Exchange Humanities.
+This course is open to students of the MA Religious Studies, the (Research) MA Asian Studies, the (Research) MA Middle Eastern Studies, the MA International Relations, and to Exchange and Study Abroad students as an individual course of Exchange Humanities.

-After successfully completing the course, students will be able to
+After successfully completing the course, the student is able:

-provide an in-depth overview of the ritual practice of the journeys discussed in class;
+to provide an in-depth overview of the ritual practice of pilgrimage and holy places discussed in class;

 Career Skills Development